afewell/ovathetap/assets/tap1_3InstallNotes.md

   - OS: Ubuntu 20.04 Desktop (Minimal)
 - After provisioning the host I just went through the standard installation wizard with standard/minimum options defined
 - At this point I save a copy/template in my virtualization manager so when I need to provision a new VM I can load one up without needing to redo basic installation or maintain some other script to automate it
+- The demo environment uses the default username viadmin.
+Note that if you want to use a different username in your ubuntu host, please follow the instructions wherever prompted in the instructions below to ensure your preferred linux host username is used.

 - If you are using vCloud director and want to configure the same as the test environment: